The Power Of Sleep: What You Didn’t Know

 How To Get Better Sleep?

-Take some time for yourself and create an electronic-free zone before bed.
-Leave the phone in another room or take a break from social media for extra restful sleep!
+Make a phone-free zone before bed.
+Leave your phone in another room or take a break from social media.